broadinstitute/seqr-loading-pipelines/README.md

 * `create_cluster_notebook.py` creates a cluster that allows hail commmands to be run interactively in an ipython notebook.
 * `connect_to_cluster.py` connects to a cluster that was created by `create_cluster_notebook.py`, and re-opens ipython dashboard in the browser.

-**Scripts for describing, modifying and deleteing dataproc clusters:**
+**Scripts for describing, modifying and deleting dataproc clusters:**

 * `list_clusters.py` prints the names of all existing dataproc clusters in the project.
 * `list_jobs.py` lists all active dataproc jobs.